 search type:exploit platform:linux http

-# Use a module
+# Use a module and set required options

 use exploit/path/to/module